 Embracing a new technology requires your mind to expand to encapsulate it.
 Whether you’re mastering the timer on the boiler or plotting re-entry trajectories of a dragon capsule, at the end of that journey, you’ll be in a better place.
 This alone is reason enough to pick up a new skill as often as your free time allows.

 But how many of us have the time to plough into a new technology just for the fun of learning it these days?
 If you do, lucky you!
 Why not share your journey in the comments section?
 In case you don’t… read on to learn from my journey from fuzzy, WordPress comfort zone and into the unknown abyss of TYPO3.

 I made my first foray into the world of TYPO3 by installing on a local MAMP server.
-WordPress has the famous five minute install but TYPO3 didn’t take long either, find the instructions here.
+WordPress has the famous five minute install but TYPO3 didn’t take long either.

 Even if you don’t know what the commands mean, keep working through them and you should get there with relatively little problem.
 Alternatively, you may well find that your web host platform has a one click installation of TYPO3, just like they do for WordPress.
 Once the commands take care of the base install, the wizard helps with installation/setup from this point and I found my way into a new TYPO3 install without issue.